NeRF--: Neural Radiance Fields Without Known Camera Parameters: Experiments

-We first conduct experiments on the same forward-facing dataset as that in NeRF, namely, LLFF-NeRF~\cite{mildenhall2019llff}, which has 8 forward-facing scenes captured by mobile phones or consumer cameras, each containing 20-62 images.
-In all experiments, we follow the official pre-processing procedures and train/test splits, \ie~the resolution of the training images is $756 \times 1008$, and every $8$-th image is used as the test image.

-To understand the behaviour of NVS under different camera motion scenarios, such as rotation, traversal (horizontal motion) and zoom-in, we additionally collected a number of diverse scenes extracted from the short video segments in RealEstate10K~\cite{zhou2018stereo} and Tanks\&Temples~\cite{knapitsch2017tanks} dataset, as well as a few more clips captured by ourselves.
-In particular, we only select the video sequences with the desired motion type from corresponding datasets.
-The image resolution in these sequences varies between $480 \times 640$ and $1080 \times 1920$ and the frame rate ranges from 24 fps to 60 fps.
-We sub-sample the frames and reduce the frame rates to 3-6 fps, and each sequence contains 7-40 images.
+\myparagraph{Dataset} Including our BLEFF dataset, we evaluate \ourmodel on three datasets: \textbf{LLFF}: We first conduct experiments on the same forward-facing dataset as that in NeRF, namely, LLFF-NeRF~\cite{mildenhall2019llff}, which has 8 forward-facing scenes captured by mobile phones or consumer cameras, each containing 20-62 images.
+In all experiments, we follow the official pre-processing procedures and train/test splits, \ie~the resolution of the training images is $756 \times 1008$, and every $8$-th image is used as a test image. \textbf{RealEstate10K}: To understand the behaviour of NVS in real-life capture scenarios, we additionally collected a number of diverse scenes extracted from the short video segments in RealEstate10K~\cite{zhou2018stereo}.
+In particular, the image resolution in these sequences is $1080 \times 1920$ and the frame rate is 30 fps.
+We sub-sample the frames and reduce the frame rates to 5 fps, with each sequence containing 14-43 images. \textbf{BLEFF}: We use BLEFF to evaluate camera parameter estimation accuracy and NVS rendering quality, as well as to explore the breaking point of the \ourmodel and \baseline.
+All scenes in BLEFF come with 31 images in $1040 \times 1560$ resolution, with 27 for training and 4 for testing, and focal lengths set to 1040 pixels in both horizontal and vertical directions.
+In the experiments below, all BLEFF images are downsized by half, \ie images are in $520 \times 780$ and the ground truth focal length $f_{gt}$ is 520 for training and testing.